The next gen consoles then and now

 Quick Thought of the Day: Out with the old….

 I’m starting to notice a trend while playing games on my Xbox 360.
 It’s a weird trend, one that some may not even care about.
 It has to deal with what games people are playing on the 360.
 It seems that every time I go on Xbox Live, and view my Friends List (for stats sake, i have around 30 Friends), never do I see any of them playing a game that didn’t come out in the last week or so.
 Right now my list is filled with RockBand and Mass Effect.
 Before that it was Assassin’s Creed.
 And before that it was Halo 3, with some BioShock thrown in there for good measure.
 This has happened ever since I first got my 360, almost a year ago.
-It seems like no one ever plays their old games. → Read the rest
+It seems like no one ever plays their old games. → We have nothing to lose but our games.

 Yaris: Bad Advertising and Leveraging Synergies